mendix/docs/content/partners/sap/sap-fiori-3-0.md

 ## 5 Page Templates{#page-templates}

-There are many different page layouts which you can use to base your page on.
+There are many different page templates which you can use to base your page on.
 These provide you with the building blocks and widgets already arranged to provide an SAP Fiori-style page.

 Note that these pages work best when combined with the appropriate **Navigation layout**.
 For example, the **Fiori Launchpad** page template works best with the *SAP_Launchpad (SAP_3_0_UI_Resources)* **Navigation Layout**.